 In a complete hreflang implementation, every URL specifies which other variations are available.
 When a user searches, Google goes through the following process:

 - it determines that it wants to rank a URL;

 - it checks whether that URL has hreflang annotations;

 - it presents the searcher with the results with the most appropriate URL for that user.

-The users current location and his language settings determine the most appropriate URL.
+The user’s current location and his language settings determine the most appropriate URL.
 A user can have multiple languages in his browser’s settings.
-I, for instance, have Dutch, English and German in there.
+For example, I have Dutch, English, and German in there.
 The order in which these languages appear in my settings determines the most appropriate language.

 Should you use hreflang?